Living in a van when you have environmental illness

 Ideally, you should have some openings below the bedding so moisture cannot be trapped there.
 It also helps to hang the bedding up during the day to fully dry out.

 There are various other measures that can help prevent mold, but it is not easy.

 The amount of moisture inside the van must be limited.
-Do not cook food or heat water for tea or coffee inside the van.
+Do not cook food or boil water for tea or coffee inside the van.

 Keep the windows open a little at night, so the moist air from your breath can escape.

 Heating the van to a comfortable temperature inside, while having some ventilation, also helps.
 No heat on a cold night is not good.
 Even with heat there will likely be cold spots in the walls, where moisture can condense.